If you’ve lost access to your account, this is where to start.

 Spam from you: no

 It is very common for someone to get email that looks like it’s from you that you didn’t send.
 Spammers can spoof the “From:” address.
-It’s not your fault, your account isn’t actually involved, and there’s nothing you can do about it.
+It’s not your fault, your account isn’t really involved, and there’s nothing you can do about it.
 Someone’s Sending from My Email Address!
-How Do I Stop Them?! discusses it in more depth.
+How Do I Stop Them?! discusses this in more depth.

 Spamming your contacts

-Occasionally, the first sign of trouble is that your contacts start getting emails from you that you didn’t send that look very much like spam.
+Occasionally, the first sign of trouble is that your contacts start getting spam from you that you didn’t send.
+Unlike spoofing, to get your contact list specifically they probably do have access to your account.
 Someone’s Sending Email that Looks Like It’s From Me to My Contacts, What Can I Do? covers this annoying scenario.

 The overseas trip scam

 Another common hijack has someone hacking into your account and then sending email to all your contacts with a story about how you’ve taken an impulsive trip overseas and are now stranded and in need of money.
-Someone’s Stolen My Email Account and Is Scamming My Contacts for Money, What Do I Do? discusses this scam and what you need to do.
+Someone’s Stolen My Email Account and Is Scamming My Contacts for Money, What Do I Do? discusses this scenario.

 Changing your password